maxneuvians/nio_google_geocoder/README.md

 ex. `add_geo_coordinates_to_changeset(changeset, [:address, :city, :zip], :latitude, :longitude)`

 It is important to remember that it will only update the geolocation if any of the `[list of address fields]` change.
-Otherwise it just returns the changeset.
+Otherwise it returns the changeset.

-Also pass the list of address fields in logical order ex. `[:address, :city, :zip]` vs. `[:zip, :address, :city]` as the values of the field or concatenated for geocoding.
+Also pass the list of address fields in logical order ex. `[:address, :city, :zip]` vs. `[:zip, :address, :city]` as the values of the field are concatenated for geocoding.

 ##### Example in Model
 ```